pubky/pubky-knowledge-base/FAQ.md

 ## Overview & Philosophy

 **Q1.
 What is Pubky, and why was it developed?**
-Pubky is a new kind of web built on public key domains instead of usernames or rented accounts.
+Pubky is a new kind of web built on public-key domains instead of usernames or rented accounts.
 Your public key becomes your self-sovereign domain.
 Pubky uses PKDNS, which runs on the Mainline DHT.

 Pubky introduces a semantic social graph driven by tags and trust, not ads and opaque feeds.
 It was created to counter: